diegoHr/youtube_music_player/README.md

 ### Windows
   1. Install VLC player and a release of python3 with pip3.
+   * Make sure the option "Add Python to environment variables" is checked in the step named *Advanced Options* of the python3 installation wizard.
   2. Download the project.
   3. Execute the script named **install-dependencies.bat**, that is in windows folder.
 And it will install dependencies of **requirements.txt** file.